Heartbreak for Di Resta as his Force India fails weight check

 Earlier, before the penalty, Di Resta commented after qualifying, “I’m over the moon with the qualifying result and I think the whole team can feel very satisfied with fifth on the grid.
 I will sleep well tonight and hope that we can have a straightforward race, and come away with lots of points.”

 Demotion to the tail end will make even scoring points a mighty task for the luckless Scot.
-(Apex)
+(GP247)

 Subbed by AJN.